pytorch/pytorch/docs/source/jit.rst

 After a class is defined, it can be used in both TorchScript and Python interchangeably like any other TorchScript type:

-..
-TODO [testcode]: can't get source code of a class in doctest

 ::

     # Declare a TorchScript class